 Guidelines and Requirements.
 The product of the Directed Study project is a scholarly paper that can take one of four forms.
 These forms include a) a critical literature review; b) an empirical study; c) a case study; or d) a treatment manual.
 The directed study is an independent project conducted under the direction/supervision of a two-member faculty committee: the primary faculty advisor (chair of the committee), and a second faculty member who serves as an advisor to the project (committee member).
+The primary faculty advisor must be Clinical or School Psychology full time faculty.
+The second faculty advisor may be any full time or part-time core faculty in college of psychology.
+Any deviation from this must be approved by the Office of Academic Affairs.

 Before registering for the Directed Study, students are expected to be in good academic standing.
-A prospectus form signed by the student, proposed committee chair and proposed committee member must be filed with the Office of Academic Affairs no later than noon on the last business day before the start of the fall semester of the academic year in which the directed study is to be completed.
+A prospectus form signed by the student, proposed committee chair and proposed committee member must be sent to the Office of Academic Affairs no later than noon on the last business day before the start of the fall semester of the academic year in which the directed study is to be completed.
 Failure to submit this signed prospectus as indicated will result in cancellation of the student's registration for Directed Study.